 Alcoholism is a devastating but treatable condition.
 Around 15.1 million US adults have an alcohol use disorder according to the most recent National Survey on Drug Use and Health (NSDUH).
 You may be surprised to learn that U.S. government health institutions define low-risk drinking as one drink a day for women and two drinks a day for men, with no more than seven drinks a week for women and 14 drinks a week for men.
 If you’re drinking well over that amount, it may be time to take a hard look at your substance use.
+In fact, it could be quite possible that you’re showing signs of alcoholism.
+If this is the case, you need to begin searching for substance abuse treatment programs to get the help you need.

 Some people require inpatient rehab to recover from alcohol addiction.
-If you’re concerned you or a loved one has a problem with alcohol and may need inpatient rehab, review the warning signs of addiction below.
+If you’re concerned you or a loved one has a problem with alcohol and may need inpatient rehab, review the warning signs of alcoholism below.

 Maybe you consider yourself a high-functioning alcoholic.
 You should still consider addiction treatment.
 The long-term effects of alcohol abuse can wreak havoc on your physical and mental health.